ugo-studio/usefulljs/README.md

 ## Features

 - Robust Async Control:
-  - `singleExecution`: Guarantees that an async function is only executed once at a time for a given key, preventing race conditions and redundant operations.
+  - `singleExec`: Guarantees that an async function is only executed once at a time for a given key, preventing race conditions and redundant operations.
   - `retry`: Automatically retries a failing async task with a configurable exponential backoff strategy, perfect for handling unreliable network requests.
 - Powerful Array Utilities:
   - `ArrayUF`: An extended `Array` class that supercharges your data manipulations with convenient getters and powerful methods.